 Due to the terms of our liability insurance, no one under the age of 18 years may volunteer.

 Under South Carolina law, if a person bitten by wildlife reports that event to his or her doctor, that doctor is required by law to report the bite to DHEC.
 State law at that point requires either that the person undergo a series of rabies vaccines or the animal must be euthanized so it can be tested for rabies.
-To protect those animals at KOW from euthanasia if they accidentally bite someone, volunteers need to be willing to undergo the rabies treatment protocol and not have any medical conditions that would prevent them from undergoing medical treatment for possible rabies exposure.
+To protect those animals at KOW from euthanasia if they accidentally bite someone, volunteers need to be willing to undergo the rabies treatment protocol, at their own expense, and not have any medical conditions that would prevent them from undergoing medical treatment for possible rabies exposure.

 In the event of a bite or scratch by any wildlife, do you have any reason (medical issue, etc.) that would prevent you from undergoing rabies vaccinations if deemed necessary by DHEC?